Improving divergence cleaning in cosmological SPMHD simulations: Methods

 \subsection{Simulations and Initial Conditions}

 In this work we aim to present the initial implementation and testing of the constrained cleaning scheme of \citet{Tricco2012} and \citet{Tricco2016}, adapted for the use in cosmological simulations.
 The results of our implementation tests are given in Appendix~\ref{sec:tests}.
-We focus on the application of the scheme to massive galaxy clusters, using the `nifty cluster' as our test-bed for quantifying the scheme in a cosmological context.
-The initial conditions (ICs) for the cluster are taken from the MUSIC-2 sample \citep[e.g.][]{Prada2012, Sembolini2013, Sembolini2014, Biffi2014} that has been later utilized for a cluster comparison project in the nifty collaboration (hence the nifty cluster; \citealt{Sembolini2016}).
+We focus on the application of the scheme to massive galaxy clusters, using the NIFTY cluster as our test-bed for quantifying the scheme in a cosmological context.
+The initial conditions (ICs) for the cluster are taken from the MUSIC-2 sample \citep[e.g.][]{Prada2012, Sembolini2013, Sembolini2014, Biffi2014} and were subsequently used for a cluster comparison project in the NIFTY collaboration (hence the NIFTY cluster; \citealt{Sembolini2016}).
 The cluster has the following physical properties: The clusters mass M$_\mathrm{200c} = 10^{15}$ M$_{\odot}$ and is selected as zoom-in initial condition from a large Gpc-volume.
 The dark matter mass resolution is m$_\mathrm{dm} = 9.01 \times 10^{8} $ h$^{-1}$ M$_{\odot}$ and a gas resolution of m$_\mathrm{gas} = 1.9 \times 10^{8}$ h$^{-1}$ M$_{\odot}$.
 This makes the resolution similar to early simulations of galaxy cluster formation with the focus on magnetic field amplification \citep[e.g.][]{Dolag1999, Dolag2001, Dolag2002, Dolag2004, Dolag2005, Dolag2009, Bonafede2011, Vazza2011, Stasyszyn2010, Stasyszyn2013} or the lowest resolution runs in \citet{Steinwandel2022_cluster}, \citet{Vazza2014} and \citet{Vazza2018}.
 This mass resolution is ideal for testing and development as we can complete on run down to redshift zero in approximately a few hours.
 Ten or a hundred times higher resolution are drastically more expensive (weeks to months) \citep[see e.g.,][for simulations with much higher resolution]{Steinwandel2022_cluster, Steinwandel250X}.
 The background cosmology of the box follows a WMAP7 cosmology \citep[][]{Komatsu2011} with $\Omega_\mathrm{m} = 0.27$, $\Omega_\mathrm{b} = 0.0469$, $\Omega_\mathrm{\Lambda} = 0.73$, $\sigma_{8} = 0.82$, $n=0.95$ and $h=0.7$.
 We use \textsc{subfind} to identify haloes \citep[][]{Springel2001, Dolag2009_subfind}.
-For these run we further adopt physical (isotropic) conduction with a Spitzer suppression value of 0.05.
-We performed five simulations of this cluster with i) No cleaning (nifty-noclean); ii) constrained cleaning in the default setting (nifty-clean); iii) constrained cleaning with a timestep criterion that allows for faster cleaning than the cleaning speed defined via Eq.~\ref{eq:clean_speed} (nifty-clean2) iv) a simulation in which we test the contribution of the advection term in Eq.~\ref{eq:evolution_grad_psi} (nifty-advect) and v) the contribution of converting the energy stored in the cleaning equations back to thermal energy (nifty-heat).
+For these runs we additionally include physical thermal conduction (i.e.\ the Spitzer--H\"arm electron heat flux), implemented as an isotropic conductivity of the form $\kappa = f_{\rm Sp}\,\kappa_{\rm Sp}(T)$ with $f_{\rm Sp} = 0.05$ and $\kappa_{\rm Sp}(T) \propto T^{5/2}$, saturated at the electron mean free path following \citet{Cowie1977}.
+Conduction is therefore a separate physical process from the resolution-scale conductivity included in $\Lambda_{\rm diss}$ and is not used as a numerical dissipation switch.
+We do not include physical viscosity or explicit Ohmic dissipation besides what is used in the shock capturing scheme.
+Although the magnetic field formally suppresses cross-field conduction, anisotropic Braginskii-type conduction is significantly more expensive in SPMHD and was shown in the appendix of \citet{Steinwandel2022_cluster} to give cluster-scale results that are largely consistent with the isotropic Spitzer prescription at this resolution; we therefore use the isotropic version here for computational efficiency.